Open House Presentation

-High Intensity Residential Fire (HIRF) refers to rules set out by the Government of Alberta as part of the province’s building and fire codes that outline how houses are to be built.
+High Intensity Residential Fire (HIRF) refers to rules set out by the Government of Alberta as part of the provincial building and fire codes that outline how houses are to be built.
 Several high intensity residential fires which occurred in the past prompted these changes to the Alberta Building Code, requiring a 10-minute response time by fire departments.
 If that 10 minute window is not able to be met 90% of the time, builders and developers have to make changes to setbacks, design features such as exterior coverings, no windows between houses, and increased space between homes.

-In the very simplest of terms, a new Emergency Services Building built in a central location would allow the Fire Department to reach the majority of fires within a 10-minutes response time.
+In the very simplest of terms, a new Emergency Services Building built in a central location would allow the Fire Department to reach the majority of residential and commercial fires within a 10-minutes response time.
 Reaching a fire within 10 minutes would eliminate the High Intensity Residential Fire (HIRF) requirements placed on developers and builders, thereby reducing housing costs in Taber.

 The Taber Fire Department is made up of volunteers.
 When a fire call is dispatched, the volunteers have to travel from their homes to the Emergency Services Building to respond.
 The Emergency Services Building is located in the eastern portion of Taber.
 Most of Taber’s residential areas are located in the western part of town.
 Thus, volunteers have to travel from one end of town to the exact opposite, increasing the time it takes to respond to a fire.
 When responding to a call, volunteers still have to obey all traffic laws.
 With the number of playground zones and stop signs between a firefighter’s house and the fire Hall, it makes it very difficult for the Fire Department to make it to a fire within 10 minutes.